bencline1/Allpix_GaAs/doc/usermanual/objects.md

 `DepositedCharge` object at which the propagation started.
-All objects created during a single simulation event are accessible until the end of the event; more information on object persistency within the framework can be found in Chapter [Structure & Components of the Framework][objects.md#persistency].
+All objects created during a single simulation event are accessible until the end of the event; more information on object persistency within the framework can be found in Chapter [Allpix SquaredPassing Objects using Messages](framework-passing-objects-using-messages.md#persistency).

-Object history is implemented using the ROOT TRef class[^17]tref, which acts as a special reference.
+Object history is implemented using the ROOT TRef class[^17], which acts as a special reference.
 On construction, every object gets a unique identifier assigned, that can be stored in other linked objects.
-This identifier can be used to retrieve the history, even after the objects are written out to ROOT TTrees [^16]tree.
+This identifier can be used to retrieve the history, even after the objects are written out to ROOT TTrees[^16].
 TRef objects are however not automatically fetched and can only be retrieved if their linked objects are available in memory, which has to be ensured explicitly.
 Outside the framework this means that the relevant tree containing the linked